 At least 12% of the country’s population has been displaced during the years of conflict, with an estimated six million IDPs (Internally Displaced Persons) in 2014, the second highest number after Syria.

 Landmines continue to have a huge effect on the civilian population, causing physical harm, preventing farming and affecting livelihoods.
 If more areas were assigned for demining it would prevent needless accidents, allowing life to return to normal and creating safe conditions for people to come home.

 HALO set up an office in Colombia in 2009 and began clearance operations in September 2013.
 We are currently operating in Antioquia (the department with the highest number of mine victims), Meta and Tolima.

-By the end of 2015, HALO Colombia had cleared a total of 56 minefields (185,359m²) safely destroying 190 mines in the process.
-Additionally, HALO’s survey teams had cancelled 182 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
-Together these activities have benefitted about 800 direct and 4,300 indirect beneficiaries.
-However, in reality the beneficiaries of HALO’s work are much higher, due to the fact that demining in Colombia is frequently followed by land restitution and other government initiatives such as development and IDP return projects.
-HALO’s activities in southeast Antioquia are creating safe conditions for the return of the region’s estimated 25,000 IDPs.
+By the end of September 2017, HALO Colombia had cleared a total of 109 minefields (457.599m2), safely destroying more than 350 mines in the process.
+Additionally, HALO’s survey teams (NTS) have cancelled 304 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
+Together these activities have benefited more than 12,117 people direct and indirectly.